cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 `external` is a modifier, and the `var` keyword is optional when `external` is used.
 Modifiers can be specified in any order.
 When declaring external variables, these additional modifiers can be used:

 * `cached`: the value of the variable is read from the external memory just once at the variable creation and is kept in a processor variable (or, if an initial value was specified in the declaration, the initial value is written to the memory and the variable).
 Variable reads are served using the processor variable.
 Writes update the processor variable and also write the new value to the memory.
 * `noinit`: this modifier is only meaningful with the `cached` modifier.
-When used, the initial value of the variable is not read from the memory slot at all, the variable only allows to write new values to the memory slot.
+When used, the initial value of the variable is not read from the memory slot at all; the variable only allows writing new values to the memory slot.
 This modifier cannot be used if the variable is assigned an initial value.

-Cached variables are useful in situations where you want to store latest values in a memory to be reused when the processor is reset.
+Cached variables are useful in situations where you want to store the latest values in a memory to be reused when the processor is reset.
 Cached `noinit` variables are useful for a sending side of a unidirectional communication between processors.
-In both cases, you can read from the variables without any performance penalty, but all writes are automatically propagated to the external memory.
+In both cases, you can read from the variables without any performance penalty, but all the writes are automatically propagated to the external memory.

 A _storage specification_ can be included after the `external` keyword.
-The storage clause consist of the name of the memory block (e.g. `cell1`, `bank2`, or a variable), and optionally an index or range in square brackets.
+The storage clause consist of the name of the memory block (e.g., `cell1`, `bank2`, or a variable), and optionally an index or range in square brackets.
 When no index or range is specified, index `0` is assumed.
 When a storage clause is specified, all variables declared after the external keyword are allocated in given memory block, starting at the given index/range.
 If more space than provided by given range is required for variables, an error is reported.

 When no storage clause is specified, the external variable is placed in the heap.